Raziel90/personal_website/content/publication/coppola-2016-learning/index.md

   - Tom Duckett
   - Nicola Bellotto
 author_notes: []
-publication: "*European Conference on Artificial Intelligence (ECAI2016)*"
+publication: "European Conference on Artificial Intelligence (ECAI2016)"
 abstract: We investigate how incremental learning of long-term human activity patterns improves the accuracy of activity classification over time.
 Rather than trying to improve the classification methods themselves, we assume that